rheamall/Dashboards/Power BI/Airbnb London/README.md

 - no duplicate entries,
 - missing values treated,
 - outliers treated and
-- columns appropriately treated to extract information about beds, bedrooms, star ratings, etc.
+- text columns appropriately treated to extract information about beds, bedrooms, star ratings, etc.

 was used to create the Power BI dashboard.